Vitashev/web-comp-app/README.md

 # WebCompApp

-The app demonstrates how to create sharable ui component and how to reuse them in different frameworks.
+The app demonstrates how to create sharable ui component and how to reuse it in different frameworks.

 ## Installling dependencies